-4.9 Agri-environment schemes following Brexit
+4.9 Agri-environment schemes

 Britain's departure from the European Union requires the creation of a new framework for supporting the agricultural sector.
 For decades, schemes such as Tir Gofal and Glastir have contributed to improving natural habitats and restoring landscape features such as cloddiau and stonewalls.
-Although some landowners took, the opportunity to create permissive paths there has been no direct support towards maintaining the rights of way network.
-There is the potential to incorporate maintaining rights of way within a new regime for subsidy payments to landowners.
+Some landowners took the opportunity to create permissive paths through these schemes.